Reforms Loom Over Dutch Higher Education

 Amongst measures proposed by the far right-led government in the Netherlands, the Minister of Education, Eppo Bruins presented a policy last week – “Managing international student flows” – to the Dutch parliament that will limit the number of international undergraduate students coming to study in the Netherlands by one-third and save the government €293 million.

 Dutch universities are resisting these proposals, both within parliament and outside, where protests and demonstration are widespread.
-Former secretary general of Universities Netherlands and president of the board of the University of Groningen, Jouke de Vries acalled the government’s policy on higher education “short-sighted” in his speech at the opening of the university year.
+Former secretary general of Universities Netherlands and president of the board of the University of Groningen, Jouke de Vries called the government’s policy on higher education “short-sighted” in his speech at the opening of the university year.

 “Rarely have I seen such a U-turn in policy as the recent policy change in higher education” he said.